Houseplants: one minute they’re thriving and the next they’re hanging on by a thread.

 Remove any dead flowers or leaves as soon as you notice them.
-Also keep an eye out for any dust that has built up on the leaves and wipe clean with a damp sponge.
+Also, keep an eye out for any dust that has built up on the leaves and wipe clean with a damp sponge.

-Overwatering plants is a common way to kill a houseplant as it cuts off air supply to the root.
+Overwatering plants is a common way to kill a houseplant as it cuts off the air supply to the root.
 Overwatering can also lead to root rot.
 Ensure your pot has adequate drainage and as a rule: always check the moisture levels of the soil by sticking your finger in up to your knuckle.

 Houseplants need nutrients.
 Purchase a balanced houseplant food and follow the instructions as over fertilising can also kill your plants.